John de Luze Simonds (1884-1917) was known as Jack.

 “In my fourth year at school I was joined by my brother John de Luze who got the first scholarship in 1897.
 He came as a pure classic but being seized with the desire to join the army he turned to mathematics and science and in due course got into Woolwich and passed into the Royal Artillery.
 After a spell in the Garrison Artillery followed by an appointment as A.D.C. to the G.O.C.
 Hong Kong, General Sir Charles Anderson.
 He was posted to France in December 1914 with an Indian Mountain Battery.
 Perhaps nothing showed more clearly the straits to which British arms were reduced than the dispatch of this unit to the front.
 It did its gallant best but was wholly unsuited to trench warfare.
 When it returned to India, my brother stayed on in a staff appointment and was killed by a heavy shell behind the lines in 1917.
 He had been awarded the D.S.O. and would perhaps have reached high rank in the army.”

 In 1910, he led a small contingent from Hong Kong to Hainan Island, a large island off the Southern tip of China where they spent 5 weeks.
-He was briefed to survey, map and report on this largely unexplored island, then reputedly populated with savages still involved in head hunting.
-His personal diary, hand drawn maps and silver chrome photographs, give a unique insight into this arduous assignment, the island and its inhabitants before the arrival of either Western or seemingly Chinese civilisation.
+It was then reputedly populated with savages still involved in head hunting.
+He was briefed to survey, map and report on this largely unexplored island, His personal diary, hand drawn maps and silver chrome photographs of never before seen tribesmen and villages, give a unique insight into this arduous assignment, the island and its inhabitants before the arrival of either Western or seemingly even Chinese civilisation.
 His handwritten manuscript, together with the original typescript entitled ‘A Journey amongst the Lois of Hainan’ were presented by the family to the School of Oriental & African Studies [SOAG] in London on the 100th anniversary of his epic journey in March 2010.
-The typescript – with some biographical additions is HERE:
+His own typescript – with some biographical additions is HERE:

 Jack was a soldier poet and [like many of his fellow officers] wrote moving poetry whilst under appalling conditions on the front line.
 Most of Jack’s poems were published privately by his family after his death.
 His best known work, ‘If I should die’ is on a separate page, at the back.